ProofAgent Harness — open-source infrastructure for AI agent evaluation

 Single-shot evaluation misses how production AI agents actually fail.
 The Harness ships composite attack chains — 5 to 7 turn adversarial sequences that blend authority pressure, urgency framing, sympathy appeals, refusal-as-betrayal pivots, and policy gaslighting.
 Real adversaries don't use "ignore previous instructions"; they apply sustained pressure across many turns.
 The Harness models that.

-ProofAgent Harness is grounded in two published papers.
-The core whitepaper, "ProofAgent Harness — Adversarial multi-turn evaluation for production AI agents" (arXiv:2605.24134), documents the full 5-stage pipeline, the 6-metric rubric, the 183-trap library with composite attack chains, asymmetric Harness-LLM evaluation, and the headline finding that production-grade agents on top of frontier LLMs (GPT 5.5, Claude Opus 4.7) fail under sustained adversarial pressure.
+ProofAgent Harness is grounded in published papers.
+The core whitepaper, "ProofAgent Harness — Adversarial multi-turn evaluation for production AI agents" (arXiv:2605.24134), documents the full 5-stage pipeline, the 6-metric rubric, the 183-trap library with composite attack chains, asymmetric Harness-LLM evaluation, and the headline finding that a Harness powered by a quantized 4B local model preserved the evaluation signal of a frontier-LLM Harness in seven of eight cells within 0.4 points, while exposing metric-specific agent failures that a single global score hides.
 The companion paper, "Human-on-the-Bridge — Scalable evaluation for AI agents" (arXiv:2606.16871), formalizes the paradigm: curate human expertise once, upstream, into reusable evaluation intelligence, then let small evaluator models stress-test frontier-grade agents at scale.
 Both are open-methodology and reproducible from the Apache 2.0 open-source code.

 Quickstart